 The gender gap is still significant, with men earning $1,087 per week and women earning $913 per week, or 84 cents on the dollar.

 Education matters for earnings.
 For full-time workers over age 25, the median wage with respect to education was: $554 for those who did not finish high school, $726 for high school graduates without college, and $1,310 for those who completed at least a bachelor's degree in college.

-Tenure of Employment – For the last year that data was available (2016), the median tenure (continuous employment with the same company) of all workers was 4.2 years, down from 4.6 years in 2014.
+Tenure of Employment – For the last year that data was available (2018), the median tenure (continuous employment with the same company) of all workers was 4.2 years.
 Not surprisingly, tenure also increases with age – median values for workers aged 55 to 64 were 10.1 years, while those aged 25 to 34 had a median tenure of just 2.8 years.

 Retirement Age – According to Gallup, the average expected retirement age is 66 for those who are still working, but the average actual retirement age among current retirees is 61.
 Both numbers have been slowly rising, but there is a consistent 4-to-7-year gap between these ages.
 Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 Average Number of Jobs – There is not much comprehensive data available, but BLS reported on the number of jobs that baby boomers born from 1957-1964 held between ages 18-50.
 The number is surprisingly high – 12.1 jobs for men and 11.6 jobs for women on average.
 Does this correlate to the fact that for a decade or so — starting in the late 1960s — this was the generation that "tuned in, turned on and dropped out?"
 Or is that simply an urban legend?
 Whatever the reason, this generation has certainly been one of the most peripatetic in history.